Search Shortcut cmd + k | ctrl + k

 The link here is for a recent version of the JDBC driver that is compatible with Tableau.
 If you wish to connect to a database file, you will need to make sure the file was created with a file-compatible version of DuckDB.
 Also, check that there is only one version of the driver installed as there are multiple filenames in use.

-Download the snapshot jar
+Download the JAR file.

 • macOS: Copy it to ~/Library/Tableau/Drivers/